-Elika Associates buyer’s agents will perform a comparable market analyisis and advise you on your offer, improving the chances that the seller will accept quickly.
+Elika Associates buyer’s agents will perform a comparable market analysis and advise you on your offer, improving the chances that the seller will accept quickly.
 We will also make sure that counter-offers are fair.
 As we specialize in New York real estate, we understand the real values of apartments in the city.
-We only provide buyer’s representation and we have a strong incentive to help you get the best possible deal on your new property.
+We only provide buyer’s representation, and we have a strong incentive to help you get the best possible deal on your new property.

 Filling out an application correctly is often a time-consuming and stressful process, especially if you are not sure what to include.
-However, approval from a Board is one of the final steps that buyers need to take in order to successfully purchase properties in New York City, and as with all other steps in the purchasing process, a real estate agent can help.
+However, approval from a Board is one of the final steps that buyers need to take to successfully purchase properties in New York City, and as with all other steps in the purchasing process, a real estate agent can help.